chrisdonahue/nesmdb/README.md

 ### Rendering scores as WAVs

 The `vgm2wav` tool from [VGMPlay](https://github.com/vgmrips/vgmplay) is required to synthesize NES audio.
-NES-MDB will look for this binary on your path or in the ${VGMPLAYDIR} environment variable.
+NES-MDB will look for this binary on your path or at the `${VGMTOWAV}` environment variable.
 Installation instructions:

 1. `wget https://github.com/vgmrips/vgmplay/archive/0.40.8.tar.gz`
 1. `tar xvfz 0.40.8.tar.gz`